Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 This is a known weakness of every signature-based trust pattern - including production EDRs.
 Trust-by-identity assumes process identity is the attacker's bottleneck, which it isn't always.

-**Closing the gap (v2):** Anomaly detection on trusted processes.
+**What would close it:** Anomaly detection on trusted processes.
 Examples: explorer.exe writing to a private RX page in a small region is suspicious *even though* explorer is trusted; svchost.exe spawning `cmd.exe` is suspicious even though both are signed Microsoft binaries.
 The trust subsystem becomes a "default suppress" rather than an "absolute suppress."

 ---